Keyliane Abdallah

-Keyliane Hikram Abdallah (born 5 April 2006) is a French footballer who plays as a striker for Championnat National 3 club Marseille B.
+Keyliane Hikram Abdallah (born 5 April 2006) is a French footballer who plays as a striker for Ligue 1 club Marseille.

 Early life

 Abdallah grew up in a village in the south of Mayotte.
 He started playing football at the age of four.

 Career

 As a youth player, Abdallah joined the youth academy of Mayotte side AJ Kani-Kéli.
 In 2013, he joined the youth academy of Reunion side La Tamponnaise.
 In 2021, he joined the youth academy of French Ligue 1 side Olympique de Marseille.
 He helped the club win the league.
 He was regarded as one of their most important players.

 Style of play

 Abdallah mainly operates as a striker.
 He has been described as having "innate talent and unfailing determination".

 Personal life

 Born in France, Abdallah is of Comorian descent.
 He is the nephew of fellow footballer Toifilou Maoulida.
 He has four siblings.